 First of all, let me tell you that I’m an autodidactic learner.
 Even if I take a class (which I have neither the time nor the money for), most of the “adventure” takes place at home, in my free time.
 However, while last summer I managed to do a thorough revision of Greek and could even go through some Hebrew once in a while, I no longer have the luxury of time to commit myself to intensively studying any language.

-Improving my skills in French, Italian and Hebrew, however, isn’t that time consuming!
-For instance, I tend to memorise an impressive amount of vocabulary just by translating the lyrics to my favourite songs – and the best thing is that I learn each word within a context which I can later refer to when constructing my own sentences.
+Improving my skills in French, Italian and Hebrew, however, isn’t that time-consuming!
+For instance, I tend to memorize an impressive amount of vocabulary just by translating the lyrics to my favorite songs – and the best thing is that I learn each word within a context that I can later refer to when constructing my own sentences.
 I would recommend Édith Piaf and Mireille Mathieu for French, Andrea Bocelli and Fabrizio De André for Italian, and Ofra Haza and Yossi Azulay for Hebrew.
 But any song will do as long as the words are clearly pronounced by a native speaker.
 Besides this, I watch local TV channels online, use social media in my target language and do some language exchange in email and on Skype.
 Better than nothing, I guess!

 Could you tell us which language is the most challenging to learn and why?